xyzmaps/xyz-documentation/docs/api/walkthrough/schemavalidation.md

 > #### Note
 >
-> Your account needs access to the Data Hub Add-on Services.
+> Your account needs access to the XYZ Maps Add-on Services.

 To use Schema Validation, you need to put additional data into the space definition.
 Add a processor with the ID *schema-validator* and put